- Monitor your Program Evaluation (Degree Audit) online to make sure all graduation requirements are met.

 Students considering using a preferred first name instead of their legal name when being announced at the commencement ceremony should read the Preferred First Name Policy available in the General Counsel – University Policies section of the website.
 Please note that a request for the use of a preferred first name will also affect your Valpo email address.
 After the request is processed, legal name will continue to be used for diplomas, transcripts, the commencement program, and more.
 Please allow time for thoughtful consideration before requesting a preferred first name.
 Once a student has graduated, this process cannot be reversed, and the new email address reflecting the student’s preferred first name will be permanent.

-Students with a current DataVU login may request a preferred first name by selecting the Preferred First Name Request option under Personal Information Updates on the Student Menu.
+Students with a current DataVU login may request a preferred first name by selecting the Preferred First Name Change option under Personal Information -Current Students on the Student & Alumni Records menu.
 All students are required to read the introduction, which includes the Preferred First Name Policy before proceeding with the request.